IMF: Global economy will suffer worst year since Depression

 “All events have been canceled or postponed to the fourth quarter, so we are seeing a full stop of revenue for May, June and likely July,” said Clem, whose company is based in Irvine, California.

-In Europe, the sudden downturn has spotlighted the vulnerabilities of the shared euro currency, whose members are still healing from a debt crisis in 2012-2015.
+In Europe, the sudden downturn has spotlighted the vulnerabilities of the shared euro currency.
 The 19-country bloc lacks a powerful central treasury.
 And it’s struggled to settle on a unified fiscal response, with northern European countries like the Netherlands and Germany blocking proposals for shared borrowing backed by all countries.
 The member countries did agree on what could amount to a half-trillion euros in stimulus.
 But conditions on part of the package mean that some of the money may never be tapped.

 European governments are deploying plans that subsidize worker pay at companies that have had to put employees on shorter hours or send them home.
 The idea is that companies keep workers on board so that they can quickly resume without having to recruit and train new staffers later.
 Their workers’ spending also helps support other businesses.
 The system represents a sharp contrast to practices in the United States, where applications for unemployment benefits have skyrocketed.